§ 5401 Definitions.

 (2) The tax on the consideration attributed to each successive year of the term thereafter shall be paid annually to the Division of Revenue.

 (e) There shall be no tax imposed on any document described in § 5401(4) of this title entered into prior to July 7, 1973.

-(f) Notwithstanding subsection (a) of this section, the rate of tax on documents described in § 5401(8) of this title shall be 1 percent on amounts exceeding $10,000, which shall be borne by the owner of the building whose construction is made subject to tax under § 5401(8).
+(f) Notwithstanding subsection (a) of this section, the rate of tax on documents described in § 5401(8) of this title shall be 2% on amounts exceeding $10,000, which shall be borne by the owner of the building whose construction is made subject to tax under § 5401(8) of this title.

 § 5403 Transfer by broker.

 Where there is a transfer of a residential property by a licensed real estate broker, which property was transferred to the broker within the preceding year as part of the consideration for the purchase of other residential property, a credit for the amount of the tax paid at the time of the transfer to the broker shall be given to the broker toward the amount of the tax due upon the transfer.
 If the tax due upon the transfer from the licensed real estate broker is greater than the credit given for the prior transfer, the difference shall be paid and if the credit allowed is greater than the amount of the tax due, no refund shall be allowed.

 § 5404 Payment from proceeds of judicial sale.